 trap '<commands>' <signal>

-: Runs commands when the shell receives the specified signal.
+: Run commands when the shell receives a signal.